WATER ISSUES

 BUT THEY MUST HAVE A PLAN TO FIX IT:

-They do, in the water report listed above, there is an 11-point plan to help mitigate water shortages, which includes draining Belton Lake and Lake Waco back into the aquifer.
+They do, in the Region G report listed above, there is an 11-point plan to help mitigate water shortages, which includes dangerous and unpopular ASR wells.

 ROWAN SAYS THAT THEY AREN’T USING MORE THAN A FEW MILLION GALLONS ONCE IN 10 YEARS.